 Note: If anyone tries to tell you a VA loan is too hard of a loan product to work with, you are talking to the wrong people!
 An experienced loan officer can answer any of your questions and navigate smoothly.

-USDA Loan: Hold on a second, are we talking steaks or home loans?
-Apologies for the silly joke, mortgage humor is a rare thing so we work with what we’ve got=)
+Hold on a second, are we talking steaks or home loans?

 All jokes aside, USDA loans are available for rural communities.
 This type of mortgage does allow for a 0% down payment option with few mortgage insurance requirements, however there are pretty strict income restrictions and it is only available in select markets.

-Jumbo Loan (AKA Non-Conforming AKA Portfolio Loan): You might have heard of these as “non-conforming” or “portfolio” loans.
-Here’s what you need to know…
+You might have heard of these as “non-conforming” or “portfolio” loans.
+Here’s what you need to know:

 Each county in the United States has a loan limit associated with it that’s based on the median home price in that area.
 As an example, $765,600 is the high balance loan limit in the majority of the San Francisco Bay Area.